trainML/examples/inference/s3_triggered/README.md

 ./create_stack.sh
 ```

-The contents of the script are beyond the scope of the tutorial.
+The contents of the script are beyond the scope of the example.
 It will create an S3 bucket to deploy the Lambda code, package and upload the Lambda code to the deployment bucket, create the S3 bucket for receiving the new input data, create the Lambda function itself with its execution role, and setup the Lambda event trigger on the S3 bucket while [avoiding circular dependencies](https://aws.amazon.com/premiumsupport/knowledge-center/unable-validate-destination-s3/).

 Once the script finishes, everything will be setup to process new data.